mliszcz/msc-thesis/presentations/pp-p1/pp-p1.md

 * built on top of CORBA,
 * with bindings for C++, Java and Python.

-Main purpose: controlling synchrotron-related equipment
+Main purpose: controlling accelerator-related systems
 in physics experiments. <!-- .element: style="margin:1.5em" -->

 Sites using TANGO: